Discount retailer Poundworld has entered administration today, putting 5,100 jobs at risk.

-Centrica, which owns British Gas, has announced plans today to cut 4,000 jobs after a ‘weak’ end to 2017.
+Centrica, which owns British Gas, has also announced plans to cut 4,000 jobs after a ‘weak’ end to 2017.
+The energy supplier said group profits fell 17% to £1.25bn, after losing 750,000 domestic customers last year.

 And with employees at the likes of Carillion and Tesco also dealing with job losses in recent months, it’s clear that the threat of redundancy is a very real concern for thousands of British workers.